Configured-logger-file-set-rotation

 - File-backed sinks update their runtime rotation policy through the wrapped

-RuntimeSink. - Queued file sinks forward the update to the wrapped inner file sink.
+RuntimeSink. - Queued file sinks forward the update to the wrapped inner file sink only when no queued records are pending.

 Error Case